-The exam consists of an individual exam paper and may include products as well.
-The exam paper is prepared based on an assignment description that is based on the student's 3rd and 4th semester speciality courses.
+In the re-exam, the student should improve those elements in the ordinary exam that have resulted in a no pass grade.
+The exam paper is prepared based on an assignment description that is based on the student's 3^{rd} and 4^{th} semester speciality courses.